sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/websocket-api.md

 :::

-Besides, we'll create an API inside the `websocket` Application.
+Besides, we'll create an API inside the `websocket` Service.

 1. The API name is `mirror`.
 2. The path is `/ws` (exact match).